wangzqi/StockAlert/README.md

 ## Problem

 A once-every-three-years study by the Federal Reserve Board found that in 2016, 51.9 percent of United States families owned stocks, either directly or as part of a fund.
-But most of them are fulltime workes and, at the same time, busy parents.
+But most of them are fulltime workers and, at the same time, busy parents.
 There isn't much time for them to watch the market.
 Usually they are the ones got stuck when a crash happens.

 *Solution:* The goal of this program is to process real-time stock transaction information and alert users when stocks in their watchlists have big fluctuations.